top of page

 Students from both campuses have witnessed and experienced many similar situations.

 Beesen, the Lead Senior VE Ambassador from ANNU, shared, “Facilitating the breakout room discussion was profoundly moving.
-Watching students from Burma and Palestine share their experiences and reflect on the parallels of the challenging geopolitical realities they face highlighted the power of dialogue in fostering mutual understanding and respect.
+Watching students from Burma and Palestine share their experiences and reflect on the parallels in the challenging geopolitical realities they face highlighted the power of dialogue to foster mutual understanding and respect.
 This session will be one of the most memorable collaborations that I have experienced.”
-She was happy to see that the connections with the students from each university were strong and that the discussions were really interesting and deep, but at the same time, fun and remarked how much she hopes to do similar activities in the future with PU students.
+She was happy to see that the connections with the students from each university were strong and that the discussions were really interesting and deep, but at the same time, fun, and remarked how much she hopes to do similar activities in the future with PU students.

 This successful collaboration has also been attributed to Cathryn, Eaint Thet Hmu, and May Lawoon Lwin, three Parami students who were the main facilitators on behalf of PU.
 Cathryn shared, “As a facilitator, I enjoyed collaborating behind the scenes with fellow facilitators from both PU and ANNU.”
-She also said that as a participant, interacting with diverse perspectives expanded her worldview and enhanced her knowledge of her own culture from her peers.
+She also said that, as a participant, interacting with diverse perspectives expanded her worldview and deepened her understanding of her own culture through her peers.

 Eaint also considered it to be “an enriching experience and an honor.”
 She added, “I came to understand the importance of cultural immersion, highlighting how exchange can meaningfully help to gain mutual understanding and respect.”
 May La also reflected on her experience of facilitating and participating in these discussions as her “privilege.”
 She thoroughly enjoyed how “all the participants were eager to exchange cultural experiences regardless of the differences,” which effectively made her learn a lot.